chebfun/chebsite/docs/functions/chebmatrix/waterfall.md

 ---
-title: """waterfall"""
+title: "waterfall"
 layout: function-reference-item
-class_name: """chebmatrix"""
+class_name: "chebmatrix"
-function_name: """waterfall"""
+function_name: "waterfall"
-snippet: """Waterfall plot for CHEBMATRIX object."""
+snippet: "Waterfall plot for CHEBMATRIX object."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- WATERFALL   Waterfall plot for CHEBMATRIX object.
+<pre class="help-text"> WATERFALL   Waterfall plot for CHEBMATRIX object.
     WATERFALL(U), or WATERFALL(U, T) where LENGTH(T) = MIN(SIZE(U)), plots a
     "waterfall" plot of the CHEBMATRIX U. If U cannot be converted to a QUASIMATRIX (i.e., if it contains INFxINF blocks), then an error is thrown.